Action of 7 June 1780

 The action of 7 June 1780 took place during the American War of Independence between the frigates Hermione and HMS Iris.
 The ships exchanged fire for one hour and a half before parting.
 The battle resumed in written form when James Hawker published his account of the battle in a newspaper, which Louis-René Levassor de Latouche Tréville contested heatedly.

 Background

 The Franco-American alliance marked the French intervention in the American War of Independence, yielding a considerable contribution to the Naval operations in the American Revolutionary War.
 France and Britain fought to control shipping lanes and supply their side on the American continent, while conducting support operations and landings.

 One of the French frigates involved was Latouche's 32-gun Hermione, that had ferried General La Fayette France to Boston.
-After a brief period installing artillery for the defence of Rhodes Island, Latouche returned off Long Island to intercept shipping to New York City.
+After a brief period installing artillery for the defence of Rhode Island, Latouche returned off Long Island to intercept shipping to New York City.